Frequently Asked Questions

 If you have some bachata experience and want to explore the opposite role in a structured way from the beginning, take this is as your sign!

 Q: I’ve danced some bachata and taken a few courses at different places.
-Should I join your beginner course or the open level courses?
+Should I join your beginner course, IMPROVER COURSE, or the open level courses?

 A: Our beginner course has a unique, well-structured curriculum, so even if you’ve danced some bachata before, you’ll likely learn a lot and get a solid foundation to start systemizing your skills and your further learning process.